Before the Rains: Production

 Santosh Sivan decided to make a film of Danny Verete's segment "Red Roofs" (from Asphalt Zahov) after producer Doug Mankoff introduced him to the film.
 Concluding that the story was "timeless and universal", Sivan changed the story's setting to a Nayar community in 1930s Kerala, India.
 He felt a special affinity with the area as he was born and raised in Kerala.
+The film was initially titled Road to the Sky.

 During the 33-day shoot, Sivan endeavoured to capture the feel of cinematographer Subrata Mitra.
 He used mainly 16mm and 18mm lenses to achieve the film's panoramic wide shots which he recorded in 1.85:1 aspect ratio on Kodak Vision2 film stock.
 He was also inspired by the work of artist Raja Ravi Varma for the interiors, particularly in the use of lighting.
 The costume department dressed the principal characters in contrasting colours to highlight their differing backgrounds; Moores was dressed in muted colours while Sanjani wore bright saris and jewellery.

 Several complications were involved in filming in the area.
 Since much of the film involves road construction, the production team found an abandoned road and completed it at different stages in three different areas to allow them to shoot all three building stages simultaneously.
 For one scene Das's character was supposed to float down a river.
 The water proved to be too cold, so the crew had to set up a large tub of warm water next to the river for the close-up.